fybrik/fybrik/site/docs/concepts/connectors.md

 A PDP returns a list of enforcement actions given a set of policies and specific context about the application and the data it uses.
 Fybrik includes a PDP that is powered by [Open Policy Agent](https://www.openpolicyagent.org/) (OPA).
 However, the PDP can also use external policy managers via connectors, to cover some or even all policy types.

+### CSP

+Making an optmiziation goal is optional, therefore Fybrik has a default CSP solver but supports options for others, as explained [here](./optimizer.md).